 We will be continuing to focus on invasion games, centered around a fairground theme.
 We have also been enjoying completing the Daily Mile.

 - If you can spare any time at morning drop off or any other time during the day to help with reading, then please speak to your child’s class teacher.
 You may need to obtain a DBS check first (Please speak to the office ladies who can arrange this for you).

 - Listen to your child read their reading book from school at least 5 times a week.
-Please make sure you write a comment so that we can see this is happening at home.
+Please make sure you write a short comment on their homework sheet so that we can see this is happening at home.
 Your child can change their own book once they have read at home.

 - Complete the homework tasks that are provided each week.

 - Keep reading stories to your child to enrich their vocabulary and enjoyment of stories.

 Events/Trips planned for this half term

 - Christmas colouring competition deadline: Wednesday 25th November

 - Advent calendar Festive Fun: week beginning 30th November

 - Christmas Pantomime - The Wizard of Oz: Tuesday 1st December